-Compiled And Edited By John T. Robbins, Southern Daily Editor as those who had the disease prior to the jabs, get hybrid immune groups.' rewarded with the best immune responses, a new Tafesse noted that the likelihood of getting study has found.
+Compiled And Edited By John T. Robbins, Southern Daily Editor

+Fully vaccinated people who catch Covid, as well relation with age was found in breakthrough or as those who had the disease prior to the jabs, get hybrid immune groups." rewarded with the best immune responses, a new Tafesse noted that the likelihood of getting study has found.

 Oregon Health and Science University (OHSU) researchers took samples from 104 people, double-jabbed with the Pfizer vaccine.
 Forty-two of super immunity." them had never tested positive for Covid, 31 were The new findings suggest that "each new vaccinated after an infection, and 31 had "breakthrough" infections following the vaccination.
 After the scientists exposed the volunteers' blood samples to the Alpha, Beta, and Delta variants of Covid-19, they discovered that the combination of vaccine and natural immunity creates antibodies "at least 10 times more potent - than immunity generated by vaccination alone."